apache/gravitino/docs/integration-test.md

 ### How to debug deploy mode Gravitino server and integration tests

-You have two modes to debug the Gravitino server and integration tests; the `embedded` and `deploy` modes.
+You have two modes to debug the Gravitino server and integration tests, the `embedded` and `deploy` modes.

 1. Embedded Mode is the default:
     - This mode is simpler to debug but not as close to the actual environment.